Article ID: 060314sab

 Type ATS0=2<return> to which the modem responds OK.
 This sets the modem to answer after 2 rings.

-Some modems have different settings to turn on auto answer, or you may find some small switches that control the auto answer mode.
+Some modems have different settings to turn on auto answer, or you may find some small switches that control the auto answer mode. - Set the modem to start at 115200 baud when power is applied.

 Since the modem will have power removed and re-applied when it gets to a remote location it is important that the baud rate it starts up at matches that set in the Logger.

 In the modems I have used this is normally a case of getting the modems attention using the AT command at the rate you wish to use and then writing the current modem settings into its non-volatile memory.
 To save the modem settings use a command such as AT&W0.
-This command does vary between modems so you will need to read the modem manual here.
+This command does vary between modems so you will need to read the modem manual here. - Test the remote modem settings.

 Connect the local modem to one or your serial ports and the remote modem to another.